lookinALX/EulerProjectSolutions/README.md

-# Project-Euler-Python
+# Project-Euler
-Solutions for Euler's problems with Python
+Solutions for Euler's problems